 That vision became a reality, and before long their first cooking system was an incredibly popular hit.

-They built on that initial success by developing new products and continuing to improve the products they already offered, including flat top grills, griddles, camping stoves, and much more.
+They’re built on that initial success by developing new products and continue to improve the products they already offer, including flat top grills, griddles, camping stoves, and much more.